-Self-Guided Walking Tour in Cesis
+Self-Guided Walking Tour in Cēsis

 5 Stops 0.9 km ~0.9 hours

-Walking tour route map of Cesis
+Walking tour route map of Cēsis Open interactive map

-Why Walk Cesis?
+Why Walk Cēsis?
 A Self-Guided Tour

 Cēsis is small enough that you can see its whole core on foot in an afternoon, and that is exactly why a walk works better here than a car or a guided coach.
 The medieval heart sits packed into a few hundred metres: a Gothic church, a cobbled old town, a park, and Latvia's largest castle ruins, all linked by streets you can stroll without ever checking a map twice.
 The total walking distance on this route is under a kilometre.
 You will spend far more time looking than walking.